LXMedia1/LxNodes/README.md

 - **Screenshots**: Capture full-page or visible area screenshots
 - **Custom JavaScript**: Execute scripts on the page for complex interactions
 - **Multiple Selection**: Return all matching elements as an array

+### LxHTML (Advanced HTML Processing)
+- **Extract**: Extract content from HTML using CSS selectors, XPath, or Smart selectors
+- **Generate**: Create HTML content using template engines with responsive design support
+- **Transform**: Convert HTML to different formats or optimize existing HTML
+- **Analyze**: Examine HTML structure and quality for SEO, accessibility, and performance

 ## Quick Installation